Approaching Prospective Employers Via Email

 Every Little Detail Matters

 How you approach prospective employers online can go a long way toward getting that all-important follow-up.
-Unfortunately, poor grammar, typos, or seemingly minor mistakes can take you out of the running.
+Poor grammar, typos, or seemingly minor mistakes can take you out of the running.

-Rare are the jobs that do not require technical skills.
-However, many businesses now need you to understand the primary variables of using email for business as part of your responsibilities.
+Rare are the jobs that do not require technical skills in today’s job arena.
+Businesses now need you to understand the primary variables of using email for business as part of your responsibilities.
 So, even if you’ve not communicated for business via email in the past, now is the time to hone those skills.

 If you use technology to job hunt, you want to show that you have the skill set to do so impressively.
 Otherwise, you risk disqualification right out of the gate.